Dear Business Owner,

 They wait.

-They handle things when they surface.
+They handle things when issues surface.

 They assume they’ll get warning.